Project: Tongchuan Museum

 The architectural style of the museum embodies the design philosophy of a "landscape city (a city surrounded by waters and mountains)".
 Intersecting streets can be found in the main body of the building, which implies the favorable geographical location and convenient traffic of Tongchuan.
 On the top of the outermost façade of the building is a Kinect Façade composed of 110,000 pieces of metal.
 The area is about 3800 square meters, making it the largest Kinect-Façade decorated building in China.
 The breeze gently shakes the metal pieces, forming a flowing curve, signifying that Tongchuan is a landscape city with nice waters and mountains.

-As for the inner façade of the main body of the building, Terracotta Cladding products with a wide variety of colors and textures including terracotta panels of combed and sandblasted textures, terracotta arc-shaped panels, oval-shaped terracotta louvers are applied to showcase the unique charm of the ancient ceramic culture city.
+As for the inner façade of the main body of the building, Terracotta Cladding products with a wide variety of colors and textures including terracotta of combed and sandblasted textures, terracotta arc-shaped panels, kiln-transmutation terracotta rods are applied to showcase the unique charm of the ancient ceramic culture city.

 To highlight the implied meaning of "landscape", architects and LOPO have made many interesting attempts and innovations in the design of terracotta products.
 For instance, transparent droplet glazes have been added to the facade panels.
 These droplet glazes are firmly attached to the clay, as if they were water droplets tapping on the facade, which is lovely and natural.